Puga8Ma/Structure-aware-ML-for-AMP-discovery/README.md

 The first stage contains 3 scripts written in R 3.3.1, ordered in the development of the research project.

-Calculation of physical-chemical properties based on the peptide sequence.R
+-Calculation of physical-chemical properties based on the peptide sequence.R

-Statistical analysis of the comparison of distributions of physical-chemical properties between the MDPs and MPPs groups.R
+-Statistical analysis of the comparison of distributions of physical-chemical properties between the MDPs and MPPs groups.R

-Multicollinearity and reduction of redundant information.R
+-Multicollinearity and reduction of redundant information.R

 The second stage contains 3 scripts written in Python 3.6+

-Calculator of Descriptors (modlamp) from peptide primary sequences.ipynb
+-Calculator of Descriptors (modlamp) from peptide primary sequences.ipynb

-Classification binary models on datasets with 49 descriptors.ipynb
+-Classification binary models on datasets with 49 descriptors.ipynb

 Classification multilabel models on datasets with 56 descriptors.ipynb